2 Variables

 As a mathematical expression, for each \(i\) this defines a new value for \(x_{i+1}\) in terms of a known value \(x_i\).
 This can be used to recursively generate a sequence, provided some starting point is known, such as \(x_0 = 2\).

-The above might be written instead with:
+The above might be written instead using assignment with:

 x = 2